coveooss/coveo-python-oss/coveo-settings/README.md

 DATABASE_USE_SSL = BoolSetting('project.database.ssl')
 ```

-The user can then configure the environment variables to configure the application.
+The user can then configure the environment variables `project.database.url` and `project.database.ssl` to configure the application.

 When accessed, the values are automatically converted to the desired type: